LakeYS/Dishorde/README.md

 # How to Install - Windows
 ## Creating the bot account
-1. Log in to the [Discord developers section](https://discordapp.com/developers/applications/me) and click "New App".

-2. Name the bot anything you'd like and click "Create App".
+1. Log in to the [Discord Developer Portal](https://discordapp.com/developers/applications/) in a browser and click "Create an application".
+Name the bot anything you'd like.
+Write down the client ID as you'll need it for later.
-3. Click "Create a Bot User".
+2. On the left hand side, click "Bot".
+Now click the "Add Bot" button to create your bot.
+Now you can set an avatar for your bot if desired.
-4. Find the checkbox that is labeled "Public bot".
-Make sure that this is **unchecked**.
+3. Once your bot is created, find the switch that is labeled "Public bot".
+Make sure that this is **OFF**.
+Click "Save Changes" to confirm.
-5. Next to "Token:" click the link that says "click to reveal".
+4. Under "Token" click the link that says "Click to Reveal Token".
 This is the password for your bot's account.
-You'll need this and the "Client ID" number later.
+You'll need both this and the Client ID number later.
 Copy them both somewhere safe or keep the tab open.
-6. Paste the URL listed below into your browser and replace "CLIENT_ID" with your client ID number.
+5. Paste the URL below into your browser and replace "CLIENT_ID" with your client ID number.
 Hit enter and select the desired Discord server.
 Once this is done, the bot will show up in your server!

 `https://discordapp.com/oauth2/authorize?client_id=CLIENT_ID&scope=bot`